hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-typescript/tutorial-site/content/mutations-variables/3-create-mutation.md

 We are passing the mutate function (`addTodo`) to our form submit handler.
 The mutate function's first argument would be the mutation query's options, such as variables etc. We are now passing the variables required for the mutation.

 The mutation has been integrated and the new todos will be inserted into the database.
 But the UI doesn't know that a new todo has been added.
+If you add a todo and refresh the page you can see the changes.
+But we would like to do it without a page refresh.
+We will be using the cache for that.
 We need a way to tell Apollo Client to update the query for the list of todos.

 ### Apollo React Mutation Update
 The `update` function comes in handy to update the cache for this mutation.
 It comes with utility functions such as `readQuery` and `writeQuery` that helps in reading from and writing to the cache.